ax.plot

 go.Figure

-ax.plot.trace.optimum_objective_scatter(optimum: float, num_iterations: int, optimum_color: Tuple[int] = (253, 180, 98)) plotly.graph_objs.Scatter[source]
+ax.plot.trace.optimum_objective_scatter(optimum: float, num_iterations: int, optimum_color: tuple[int] = (253, 180, 98)) plotly.graph_objs.Scatter[source]

 Creates a graph object for the line representing optimal objective.